dinkarjaiswal123/dinkarjaiswal123/README.md

 Currently at **Sequoia**, where I own platform capabilities across ATS/HRIS integrations, offer automation, and AI-assisted employee support.

-I'm actively learning to build with AI — exploring agents, automation workflows, and personal projects that sit at the intersection of product thinking and hands-on building.
+I'm leveraging AI to learn and understand the world behind the screens, learning to build with AI — exploring agents, automation workflows, and personal projects that sit at the intersection of product thinking and hands-on building.

 ---